Exploring Identity and Gender Constructs with Internationally-Acclaimed Children’s Book Author, Craig Pompranz

 You might also like: A Deep Dive into Southern Masculinity and Rage

-Gender Roles and repression
+Gender Roles and Repression

 Can you dive in just a little bit deeper into why the story had to be told from the tom girl angle.
 Can you dive a little deeper into what those negative connotations are and why?